A Different Kind of Graduate School

 Where You’ll Teach

-Sposato places most of its teachers in Greater Boston – if you want to teach here, it's a no-brainer.
-We also have relationships with top urban schools around the nation, so a small number of Sposato alumni get hired in Washington DC, NYC, New Orleans, Denver, Chicago, San Francisco, etc.
+Sposato places most of its teachers in Greater Boston—leveraging a network that we've built since 2008.
+We also have relationships with top urban schools around the nation, so a small number of Sposato alumni get hired in Washington DC, New York, New Orleans, Denver, Chicago, San Francisco, etc.

-Aspiring teachers apply to a qualifying residency program in Boston and for admission to the Sposato Graduate School of Education; during their first year enrolled at Sposato, they also work full-time at a Boston-area school.
-The mission of the Sposato Graduate School of Education is to create unusually effective rookie teachers.
+Aspiring teachers apply to a qualifying residency program in Boston and for admission to the Sposato Graduate School of Education.
+During their first year enrolled at Sposato, they also work full-time at a Boston-area school.

 The two-year program works as follows:

-In the first year, trainees are trained in Boston.
-Throughout the school year, they work full-time in a high-performing, high-poverty school in Boston through one of several qualifying residencies.
+In the first year, trainees are trained in Greater Boston.
+Throughout the school year, they work full-time in a high-performing, high-poverty school through one of several qualifying residencies.
 They serve as tutors, associate teachers, or teaching fellows.
 During the fall, students participate in evening classes and Saturday drills and teaching simulations.
 In the winter and spring, students will continue to engage in graduate work in the evenings and on Saturdays.
 Graduate work during this phase will include structured lesson planning and practice sessions, feedback sessions with their instructional coach, and video analysis exercises.

 During the second year, trainees have left their residency/fellowship.
 They have full-time teaching jobs elsewhere.
 However, they continue to participate in Sposato in two ways.
 First, we provide ongoing support and coaching to trainees who take teaching jobs in the Boston area.
 Second, trainees take a yearlong distance-learning course that is closely connected to their work as full-time teachers.
 Ultimately Sposato evaluates each trainee's performance as a first year teacher to determine if they earn the Master’s in Effective Teaching.